 When out to eat, ask the server to skip the bread for the table and to not offer a second glass of wine (remember, one glass is just fine).
 You could also ask your server to not bring the dessert tray around so eye hunger won’t win.
 “The eye can convince the mind to override signals from the stomach and body, even when they are not at all hungry,” says Jan Chozen Bays M.D. in Mindful Eating.

 You’ve got lots of flavorful, healthful options here.
-Virtually every Indian dish is flavored with plenty of spices, not piles of cheese or butter.
-There are exceptions to the rule of course (including creamy Chicken Tiki Masala or deep-fried samosas).
-But the Indian favorite Tandoori Chicken, for example, is cooked in a tandoor, a bell-shaped clay pot that can reach temperatures as high as 900 degrees.
+Virtually every Indian dish is flavored with plenty of spices.
+However, try to avoid deep-fried, higher carb options like samosas.
+We love a spicy Chicken Tika Masala (just make sure it’s not breaded)!
+Another great option, Tandoori Chicken, is cooked in a tandoor, a bell-shaped clay pot that can reach temperatures as high as 900 degrees.
 No oil, no frying.
-Chana masala is a spicy chickpea dish (remember: chickpeas are loaded with fiber) with onions, tomatoes, garlic and ginger.
 You could also try lamb kabobs with onions, peppers and tomatoes.
 Delicious!

-Don’t eat the Naan; order Roti (a whole-wheat version of Naan) instead.
 As for the Basmati rice, dig in!
 It’s South-Beach-Diet-approved.
 Just stick to ½ cup.
-Raita, the yogurt-based cream sauce with cucumbers and dill is also South-Beach-approved.
+Raita, the yogurt-based cream sauce with cucumbers and dill, is also South-Beach-approved.
 Just be careful about how much of it you’re drizzling onto your food and order a side of veggies to dip!

 At the Steakhouse:

-Don’t let the wedge salad fool you.
-It may be mostly lettuce, but it’s the blue cheese crumbles, bacon and dressing that make the appetizer high in saturated fat.
-Instead of a wedge or creamy lobster bisque, choose an appetizer like a seafood stack, shrimp cocktail, Ahi tuna or French onion soup without the cheese and bread.
+The classic wedge salad is an acceptable option, featuring blue cheese crumbles, bacon and dressing.
+You can also choose an appetizer like a seafood stack, shrimp cocktail, Ahi tuna or French onion soup without the cheese and bread.

 A sirloin steak is a fabulous example of a lean protein, but beware of the 24-ounce porterhouse.
 That’s EIGHT times the recommended serving size for sirloin steak when you’re following the South Beach Diet.
-Filet mignons are often smaller cuts of meat and among the most tender.
+Filet mignon is often a smaller cut of meat and among the most tender.
 Look for a filet, order the six-ounce, and then cut your steak in half when it arrives.
 Enjoy some now; take the rest to go.

 At the Diner:

-For lunch or dinner out to eat, have a veggie burger, chicken salad (if the mayo is olive-oil based).
+For lunch or dinner at the diner, have a burger or chicken salad (if the mayo is olive-oil based).
 Just make sure to ask for your burger on a bed of lettuce or with a salad.
 Grilled chicken or a pan-seared crab cake are also flavorful, healthful choices.
 Skip the French fries or chips; ask for a fresh veggie side instead.
 Do your very best not to let those heavy diner comfort foods lure you in.